OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/hdinsight/hdinsight-analyze-flight-delay-data.md

         $workstationIPAddress = Invoke-RestMethod $ipAddressRestService
         New-AzureRmSqlServerFirewallRule -ResourceGroupName $resourceGroupName -ServerName $sqlDatabaseServer -FirewallRuleName "$fireWallRuleName-workstation" -StartIpAddress $workstationIPAddress -EndIpAddress $workstationIPAddress

-        #tooallow other Azure services tooaccess hello server add a firewall rule and set both hello StartIpAddress and EndIpAddress too0.0.0.0.
-Note that this allows Azure traffic from any Azure subscription tooaccess hello server.
+        #To allow other Azure services to access the server add a firewall rule and set both the StartIpAddress and EndIpAddress to 0.0.0.0.
+Note that this allows Azure traffic from any Azure subscription to access the server.
         New-AzureRmSqlServerFirewallRule -ResourceGroupName $resourceGroupName -ServerName $sqlDatabaseServer -FirewallRuleName "$fireWallRuleName-Azureservices" -StartIpAddress "0.0.0.0" -EndIpAddress "0.0.0.0"
     }